 The heat levels ranged from mild to extremely hot, with names like “Scorpion Death Stalker Hot Sauce” and “Reaper Barbeque.”

-As a gift, we were all given a 3-ounce bottle of “You're Awesome Sauce” to take home with us.
+We were all given a 3-ounce bottle of “You're Awesome Sauce” to take home with us as a gift.

 Pralines

-Our third stop was at Leah's Pralines, a small family-owned candy shop that's been in operation since 1944.
+Our third stop was at Leah's Pralines, a small family-owned candy shop in operation since 1944.

 Here, Ben handed us individually wrapped praline cookies to try.
-Taking a bite, it all but melted in my mouth.
-It tasted like pure sugar.
+Taking a bite, it all but melted in my mouth, and it tasted like pure sugar.

 We also got to sample bites of bacon pecan brittle.
 Everything in Leah's is handmade the old-fashioned way.